 While working in Excel, we often need to use the Text to Columns feature of Excel to split data into multiple columns.
 In the Text to Column option, we need to use a delimiter based on which we will separate the data.
 Carriage Return is one of the delimiters that are used in Excel.
 It basically creates a new line.
 Generally, in other software, we use the ENTER key.
 But in Excel, we need to use ALT + ENTER to create a new line in a cell.
 In this article, we will learn 3 easy steps to use the Text to Columns option with carriage return in Excel.
 So, let’s start the article and explore these steps.

-3 Simple Steps to Use Text to Columns Feature with Carriage Return in Excel
+How to Use Text to Columns Feature with Carriage Return in Excel: 3 Simple Steps

 In the first step, we will choose the data type of our texts.
 Let’s follow the steps mentioned below to do this.